 Courses must be pre-approved for transfer credit by the registrar’s office for domestic study or the Office of International Study for courses abroad.

 How will this decision affect graduate and post-bacc students?

 All graduate courses will be taught remotely.
 Graduate students currently living in campus housing may remain on campus and will be subject to the on-campus screening requirements and community health standards.
 No additional campus housing assignments will be made after August 5.
 Further information on graduate programs will be forthcoming.

 Will the college be remote-only in the spring?

 The college has not yet made a decision regarding the spring semester.
-If the college is able to bring students back to campus in the spring, the commitment to include juniors and seniors in that group remains.
+If the college is able to have students in residence, seniors will be given priority.